Sanjay2000/Request-course/README.md

 ### Python-Requests-API
 In this project, I have learnt how to make requests using Requests module in Python.
 I have also saved the list of all the courses in file.json file.
+#### Requests Library
+Requests is an Apache2 Licensed HTTP library, written in Python.
+Requ

 ### Requirements
 #### Requests Library